openvstorage/openvstorage-health-check/README.md

 ## Description

-The health check is classified as a monitoring, detection and healing tool for Open vStorage.
+The health check is classified as a monitoring, detection and healing tool for Open vStorage `Eugene-updates`.

+**Note:** You will have to deploy this on every Open vStorage node.

 ## Pulling this repository
 ```